justinhachemeister/Bleak/README.md

 ### Features

-* x86 injection from an x64 process
+* x86 and x64 injection

 ----